Configuring Multi-Datacenter Replication for Graph Data

 storage.cql.write-consistency-level=LOCAL_QUORUM

-Composite indexes replicate synchronously with vertex and edge mutations.
-Mixed indexes (Elasticsearch/OpenSearch) replicate asynchronously via a separate mutation log.
-In multi-DC deployments, network partitions or regional search node failures create a synchronization window where one region’s search cluster lags behind the primary storage backend.
+Composite indexes replicate synchronously with vertex and edge mutations inside the storage layer.
+Mixed indexes (Elasticsearch/OpenSearch) replicate asynchronously via a separate mutation log, so in a multi-DC deployment a network partition or a regional search-node failure opens a window where one region’s search cluster lags the storage backend.
+Run a scheduled job that treats the CQL backend as authoritative, queries the index state, and forces a reindex only when drift is confirmed — never speculatively.

 python